Jacob Jensen founded the Denmark-based One.com back in 2002.

 The problem is that these numbers are often meaningless.
 Especially if you’re not an IT professional who deals with this stuff day in and day out.

-An average uptime of 99.70% doesn’t sound that bad initially, does it?
+Average uptime of 99.65% doesn’t sound that bad initially, does it?

 That translates to over two hours of downtime each month!